 Human induced pluripotent stem cells (hiPSCs) now provide unprecedented opportunities for cell replacement approaches, disease modeling and drug discovery in patient-specific manner.
-Particularly Lee lab is focusing on neural crest lineage (including peripheral neurons, Schwann cells, melanocytes) and skeletal muscle.
+Particularly Lee lab is focusing on neural lineage and skeletal muscle.
+Recently we have developed a new approach to control protein association/aggregation with light illumination, which allows us to stimulate multiple signaling pathways in stem cells, and to model pathogenic protein aggregation.

 Previously, our group studied neural crest stem cells created from fibroblasts of patients with Familial Dysautonomia (FD), also known as Riley-Day syndrome, an inherited genetic condition that affects the peripheral nervous system.
 Although researchers know that FD is caused by a single point mutation in the IKBKAP gene, it is not clear how symptoms, like inability to feel pain and changes in temperature, manifest.
 We found that FD-specific neural crest cells expressed low levels of genes needed to make autonomous neurons—the ones needed for the “fight-or-flight” response.
 The FD-specific neural crest cells also moved around less than normal neural crest cells.
 Moving forward, as an effort to discover novel drugs to treat FD, we performed high throughput screening with a compound library using FD patient-derived neural crest stem cells to look for compounds that increased gene expression and protein levels of autonomous neuron developmental components.
 These studies set a paradigm of hiPSC studies, including developing differentiation protocol, disease modeling with patient hiPSCs and high throughput drug screening.
 Now we are advancing from neural crest to autonomic neurons and multicellular system.
 Our PHOX2b::GFP+ sympathetic neurons and their functional connection to target tissues (cardiac syncytia), which will lead us to investigate aberrant neuromodulation in patient-specific manner.